MA (Dual Hons), MAET, MAA, AEIMS, IMI

 She recently completed her postgraduate training as a Medical Artist through the Medical Artists’ Education Trust.
 Training on this prestigious course is via skilled medical artists, surgeons and physicians.
 Merlin was awarded the Barbers’ Company Award granted by The Worshipful Company of Barbers for two consecutive years (2016 -2017 and 2017-2018) and the Ronald Raven Award (2017-2018) in recognition of her practice in the field of public engagement within Medical Art.

 Merlin believes pictures have the power to make thinking, working and communicating easier for everyone.
-She is passionate about using her skills to support and empower others, via collaborations with academics and medics across the UK, Europe and America.
+She is passionate about using her skills to support and empower others, via collaborations with clients across the world.